yingqi0607/tp/docs/UserGuide.md

 ---

 TR4CKER is a desktop app that helps SoC students track their tasks, meet their deadlines, and stay productive.
-It is optimized for Computing students familiar with CLI, who can manage their tasks efficiently by typing in commands.
+It is optimized for Computing students familiar with Command Line Interface (CLI), who can manage their tasks efficiently by typing in commands.

 * Table of Contents
 {:toc}